-I am a huge fan of finding mentors, both in work and in life.
+I am a huge fan of mentoring, both at work and in life.

 Mentors are people who are thought leaders in your industry.
 They shape you, your beliefs, and the society at large.
 Mentors are everywhere!

 It is a surprise that a vast majority of people turn their noses up at the thought of mentoring.
 This is because they don’t really understand what it is in the first place.

 Mentoring is a process where the Mentor helps a person to look deeply into his or her business, career, or education.
 They work together to develop a plan of action that will steer the Mentee (person who is being mentored) in the right direction.

 Here are some of the main myths that surround mentoring:

 The first thing people think when somebody mentions getting a mentor is it is going to be face-to-face, one on one, and a long-term commitment.
 They are scared to make a commitment because they are not sure of the outcome or it is not practical for them.

 What you need to realize is that times have changed and the traditional relationship between a mentor and a mentee is not a standard anymore.

 With the world turning into a global village, people can get some mentoring over the phone, Skype, or any other web-based chat or calling application.
 You can choose a time that works for you and there is an option to try out the service or just go for a shorter period of time.
 Only an hour of mentoring can be very worthwhile!